 Wolf spider bites are not dangerous and do not usually require specific medical attention.
+The bite may appear as an itchy discolored spot.

 In rare instances, a person may be allergic to spider bites.
 If this is the case, they will experience more pronounced symptoms and may feel generally unwell.
 However, this form of allergy is unusual.